DannyMichaels/rx-guide/README.md

 #### MVP

-- User should be able to add, remove, and edit RX.
+- User should be able to add, remove, and edit RX (have full crud).
 - Use ReactDOM for other page/s (About, etc).

 #### PostMVP

-- Create a RX interactions page.
 - User could choose a drug class before choosing drug name from list.
 - CSS animations and other candy